 Innovation: We work collaboratively and creatively to provide high-quality responsive programs, services and initiatives.

-Collaboration: We foster diversity through sharing learning among people with eating disorders, carers and sector partners.
+Collaboration: We foster diversity through sharing learning among people in recovery, carers and sector partners.

 Research: To research and build evidence to improve treatment and education responses.